-Despite having restricted migration, we find Japan has received women migrants from South Korea, China, Brazil, and Indonesia throughout this period, although South Korean migration has become masculinized (Figure 12; Table A8).
-Relatively gender balanced migration may signal family migration.
-However, the heavily women predominant emigration flows from the Philippines between 1980-2000 contrast with earlier men predominant and gender balanced flows.
-These heavy women predominant flows might suggest that even before the 1997 bilateral Japan-Philippine agreement there was a demand for Filipina domestic workers, as well as Filipina entertainment workers.
+Despite having restricted migration, we find Japan has received women migrants from South Korea, China, Brazil, and Indonesia throughout this period, although South Korean migration has become masculinized (Figure 11, Table A1, panel 7; Figure 12, Table A1, panel 8).
+Relatively gender-balanced migration may signal family migration.
+However, the heavily women predominant emigration flows from the Philippines between 1980 and 2000 contrast with earlier men predominant and gender-balanced flows.
+These heavily women predominant flows might suggest that even before the 1997 bilateral Japan-Philippine agreement there was a demand for

+FIGURE 11 Percent women migrants to South Korea from major sending countries, 1960-2000.

+Filipina domestic workers as well as Filipina entertainment workers.
 Given that this agreement led only to a small increase in Filipina domestic worker migrants, these flows may be explained by Filipina migration for entertainment work.
 Migration from the Philippines, in addition to streams from China and South Korea might also be for marriage (Oishi 2005).
 Conversely, it appears that the majority of ethnic Japanese returning from South America were not women.
-Peruvian and Brazilian migration flows were either gender balanced or men predominant, suggesting many women were migrating with families, rather than alone for domestic work.
+Peruvian and Brazilian migration flows were either gender balanced or men predominant, suggesting that many women were migrating with families, rather than alone for domestic work.